Queensland Mines Inspectorate | Bulletin | No.207 V 1 | 07 December 2022

 Have a rescue system ready.
 An adequate emergency response and rescue system must be in place in case a severe weather event causes injury, entrapment or damage to buildings or infrastructure.

-As part of the overall preparation process, everyone on-site, including contractors, must be made aware of the site’s emergency response plan (including the location of safe places) and what is expected of them.
+As part of the overall preparation process, everyone on site, including contractors, must be made aware of the site’s emergency response plan (including location of safe places) and what is expected of them.

 Sites should also check their communication and mutual assistance protocols with adjacent mines or other offsite resources.